cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--sanitizer-coverage-inline-bool-flag`

-Enabling this option inserts a boolean value at each Edge.
-The boolean value corresponding to a traversed Edge will be set to True, influenced by `sanitizer-coverage-level`.
+After enabling this option, a boolean value is inserted at each Edge.
+The boolean value corresponding to the passed Edge is set to True, affected by `sanitizer-coverage-level`.

-**Notably**, this feature differs from gcc/llvm implementations: it does not insert `void __sanitizer_cov_bool_flag_init(bool *start, bool *stop)` in the constructor.
-Instead, it inserts a function call `bool *__cj_sancov_bool_flag_ctor(uint64_t edgeCount)` during package initialization.
+**Note:** There is an inconsistency between this feature and the gcc/llvm implementation: `void __sanitizer_cov_bool_flag_init(bool *start, bool *stop)` is not inserted in the constructor.
+Instead, the function call `bool *__cj_sancov_bool_flag_ctor(uint64_t edgeCount)` is inserted during package initialization.

-The `__cj_sancov_bool_flag_ctor` callback function must be implemented by the developer.
-Packages with SanCov enabled will call this callback as early as possible.
-The input parameter is the number of Edges in the Package, and the return value is typically a memory region created by calloc.
+The `__cj_sancov_bool_flag_ctor` callback function needs to be implemented by the developer.
+The package with SanCov enabled calls this callback function as early as possible.
+The input parameter is the number of Edges of the Package, and the return value is usually a memory area created by `calloc`.

-If `__sanitizer_cov_bool_flag_init` needs to be called, it is recommended to call it within `__cj_sancov_bool_flag_ctor`, using dynamically created buffers to compute the function's input parameters and return value.
+If you need to call `__sanitizer_cov_bool_flag_init`, it is recommended to invoke it within `__cj_sancov_bool_flag_ctor`, using a dynamically created buffer to calculate the function's input parameters and return value.

 A standard reference implementation of `__cj_sancov_bool_flag_ctor` is as follows: